-The Superior Court and Central Pretrial/Case Disposition Division is responsible for prosecuting some of the most challenging cases in the District Attorney’s Office, including kidnapping, assaults, robberies, attempted murders, and murders.
+The Superior Court and Central Pretrial/Case Disposition Division is responsible for prosecuting some of the most challenging cases in the District Attorney’s Office, including assaults, burglaries, robberies, felony DUIs, and murders.

 It’s one of the largest divisions in the office and its Deputy DAs handle all felonies not assigned to a branch or vertical prosecution.
 This division is responsible for more than 25 percent of all felony cases tried by the District Attorney’s Office.

-The division consists of four teams: pretrial, case disposition, trials and major violators.
+The division consists of six teams: pretrial, case disposition, trials, major violators, DUI homicide and cold case homicide.

 These prosecutors handle a large number of serious cases.
 They arraign defendants charged in felony complaints, then prepare and conduct preliminary examinations in front of a judge to prove the charges based upon a probable cause standard.
 In doing so, the preliminary hearing Deputy DAs are liaisons between the DA’s Office, law enforcement and the victims and witnesses of crime.